On the geometry of silent and anisotropic big bang singularities: Results

 (in order to obtain the last estimate, we use the fact that the second estimate in (\ref{eq:qexpconvergencequiescentregimeintro}) is satisfied).
-Only for $n\geq 10$ is there a solution satisfying these relations with $\e_{p}>0$; cf. \cite{Henneauxetal} or Lemma~\ref{lemma:vacuumquiescent} below.
-If, on the other hand, $p_{A}$ are constants satisfying these relations,
+Only for $n\geq 10$ is there a solution satisfying these relations with $\e_{p}>0$; see \cite{Henneauxetal} or Lemma~\ref{lemma:vacuumquiescent} below.
+If, on the other hand, $p_{A}$ are constants satisfying (\ref{eq:ellAinf cond}) with $l_{A,\infty}=p_A$,

 is a solution on $\tn{n}\times (0,\infty)$ (or $\rn{n}\times (0,\infty)$) to Einstein's vacuum equation, satisfying $\ell_{A}=p_{A}$ (solutions with metrics of this form will in what follows be referred to as \textit{Kasner solutions}).
 It is reasonable to expect this solution to be stable in the direction of the singularity.
 In fact, this is demonstrated in \cite{GIJ}.
-Results demonstrating that one can specify data on the singularity in this setting have been obtained in \cite{daetal}. \end{remark} \begin{remark} Combining the conclusions of the theorem with additional assumptions concerning the geometry (in particular that the shift vector field vanishes) and Sobolev embedding yields very precise information concerning the asymptotics of the metric.
-We refer the interested reader to \cite[Subsection~1.7]{RinQC} for details. \end{remark} \begin{proof} The statement is an immediate consequence of Theorems~\ref{thm:SobhmlUmKestimates} and \ref{thm:SobconvofmK} below, keeping in mind that \cite[(7.72)]{RinWave} holds. \end{proof}
+Results demonstrating that one can specify data on the singularity in this setting have been obtained in \cite{daetal}. \end{remark} \begin{remark} Assuming that $\chi=0$ and combining (\ref{eq:ellAinf cond}), \cite[Theorem~49, p.~16]{RinQC} and the assumptions and conclusions of the theorem, it follows that the solution induces initial data on the singularity; see \cite[Subsection~1.7]{RinQC} for details.
+There is a natural connection between this conclusion and the idea, contained in the BKL proposal, that the spatial derivatives should become negligible in the direction of the singularity; i.e., that actual solutions should be well approximated by solutions to the \textit{velocity term dominated system} obtained by dropping the spatial derivatives.
+In the context of the BKL proposal, this idea is somewhat vague.
+However, it is made precise in \cite{isanmo}, a paper in which it is also demonstrated that polarized $\tn{3}$-Gowdy symmetric solutions asymptote to solutions to the velocity term dominated system.
+Moreover, in \cite{aarendall,daetal}, the authors use the ideas of \cite{isanmo} to give a precise definition of the velocity term dominated system in the context of Gaussian foliations; it is obtained by dropping most (\textit{but not all}) spatial derivatives.
+Moreover, given a real analytic solution to the velocity term dominated system, say $x$, there is a unique real analytic solution to the actual equations asymptoting to $x$; see \cite{aarendall,daetal}.
+On the other hand, due to the results in \cite[Subsection~1.5]{RinQC}, initial data on the singularity constitute information equivalent to a solution to the velocity term dominated system.
+In this sense, initial data on the singularity can be considered to be a generalised version (they are meaningful in a more general context than Gaussian foliations) of the notion of a solution to the velocity term dominated system.
+Convergence to initial data on the singularity can thus be thought of as a precise, general and geometric reformulation of the idea, contained in the BKL proposal, that spatial derivatives become negligible asymptotically. \end{remark} \begin{proof} The statement is an immediate consequence of Theorems~\ref{thm:SobhmlUmKestimates} and \ref{thm:SobconvofmK} below, keeping in mind that (\ref{eq:DeltavarrhorelvariationEiintro}) holds. \end{proof}

 The next result concerns the Einstein-scalar field setting.